Content marketing and SEO are like peanut butter and jelly. You can eat them on their own, and they are delicious…

 - Avoid using rich anchor text.

-In addition to following those rules, you should first watch this video as it will teach you how to guest-post while staying within Google’s guidelines.
-Once you watch that video, you should watch this video on pitching bloggers as it will help you get guest posts.
+In addition to following those rules, you should first read this post as it will teach you how to guest-post while staying within Google’s guidelines.

 Tactic #6: Focus on indirect conversions